Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms: Introduction

-Second, the term $(m-2)|\nabla u|^{m-4}\langle D^2u\nabla u,\nabla u\rangle$ will bring a lot of terms in the calculation process, among which the terms containing the second order derivative will be treated as the operator terms (i.e. \eqref{3.17} and Remark \ref{rem:2.1}), and the other ones are reduced to the same terms by using the fundamental inequalities and then estimated, see the Step 2 of Lemma \ref{lem3.2} for more details.
-The hardest part in the calculations is to indicate that the discriminant of quadratic function $T_{\epsilon_0}(t)$ is negative.
-In order to deal with it, we extracts the terms with $m-2$ in \eqref{CCH}-\eqref{3.19}, and simplifies them to $(m-2)Ql\overline{s}$, this term can be combined with $(m-1)Ql\overline{s}$, which appears from the calculation of the term $|\nabla u|^{m-2}\Delta u$.
-The final estimate becomes $Ql\overline{s}$ independent of $m-2$.
-Clearly, this approach can avoid to consider from three cases: $m>2$, $m=2$ and $m<2$, respectively.
-The calculations are also the sources of alternative conditions in Theorem \ref{thm:1.2}.
+Second, the term $(m-2)|\nabla u|^{m-4}\langle D^2u\nabla u,\nabla u\rangle$ will generate a lot of terms in the calculation process, among which the terms containing the second order derivative will be treated as the operator terms (i.e., \eqref{2.19a} and Remark \ref{rem:2.1}), and the other ones are transformed by using the fundamental inequalities and then estimated, see Step 2 of Lemma \ref{lem3.2} for more details.